aniketandhale08/Power-BI/resources.md

 7. Date transformation (Year, months, weeks, days)
 8. Merge columns/ Split columns/ Trim
 9. Change the order/ sequence of columns
+10. Make format same for all dates. right click on column--> chnage type--> using local--> select date as datatype--> select required locale.

 #### Further steps:
 1. Calculate the count of days in  between two dates using tab Add column--> Custom column